prasannspv/Covid-Recovery-Dashboard-DVA/README.md

-## Installation

-### Software for the dashboard

-### Code
-Python version 3.8.0
-Libraries to install: pandas, numpy, sklearn, statsmodels, datetime, inspect, dash

-## Data Collection
+### Data
-All dataset are directly called within the python script except the following:
+All the datasets required for visualization are present in the `datasets` folder
 ### Covid19 Cases:
 Download https://covid.ourworldindata.org/data/owid-covid-data.csv as owid-covid-data.csv
 ### Temeperature:
 Register an account at https://data.world/data-society/global-climate-change-data.
 Download "GlobalLandTemperaturesByCountry.csv".
 ### Tweets:
 Register an account and download all csvs at https://ieee-dataport.org/open-access/coronavirus-covid-19-tweets-dataset
-### Flights:

 The above dataset are downloaded and placed into the dataset folder.

-## Execution
+## Installation and Execution
-#### Executing the algorithm
-1. Download the relevant dataset in the data collection section.
-2. Run code/main.py

 #### Bringing up the dashboard is a simple two-step process:
 1. Install all the required packages:
 `pip install -r requirements.txt`
 2. Execute the dash app
 `python app.py`

+#### Data Extraction and Transformation

-#### The following data collection/analysis scripts need not be executed to view the final results.
+The following data collection/analysis scripts need not be executed to view the final results.
 Added them here just for reference.

+Please navigate to `code` folder to execute the following scripts

 ##### Infection/Policy Data
 **main.py:** To run the random forest feature selection and exponential smoothing.